roywong96/cnn_action_prediction/README.md

 The goal of this project is to achieve a 70% accuracy in prediction both classes.

-- Augmented and non-augmented images were first fitted with **Baseline Model**.
+- Augmented and non-augmented images were first fitted with **Baseline Model** under 100 epochs.
+- The results revealed unrepresentative validation dataset.
+It implies that validation set did not provide sufficient information to evaluate the ability for the model to generalize.

 <p float="left">
     <img src="https://github.com/roywong96/cnn_action_prediction/blob/master/images/aug_train_loss.png" width="30%" height="30%">
     <img src="https://github.com/roywong96/cnn_action_prediction/blob/master/images/ori_train_loss.png" width="30%" height="30%">